jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 **Saturday, January 30th 2021**
 - **6:00am** -- Woke up.
 Heh, "woke up".
 I wish I actually slept that night.
 - **6:30am** -- I decided to take a breather, clear my head, and attack the 25 point machine.
-- **7:00am - 1:00pm** -- Found a good vulnerability, but otherwise got nowhere with a low-privilege shell on the hard machine.
+- **7:00am - 1:00pm** -- I found a good vulnerability, but otherwise got nowhere with a low-privilege shell on the hard machine.
 Existential Crisis Part Deux sets in.
-This is where I take my first real break, 0/10 would not recommend.
+This is where I take my <u>first</u> (yes, first) real break, 0/10 would not recommend.
 Frequent breaks are a *must*!
 - **1:30pm** -- While on break, the clouds opened and a bright white light appeared with my beautiful, angelic inner-voice saying, "Justin, you know you found this vulnerability, why not try to get a shell by chaining the `<REDACTED>` vulnerability on port `<REDACTED>` to try and enumerate the `<REDACTED>` service on port `<REDACTED>` using the `<REDACTED>` method?"
   - "Oooh", thought I, "will that even work?"
 - **2:00pm** -- Why, yes, yes it did work!
 "Justin, forget all of those terrible things I said about you..."
 I fully rooted the 25 point machine (70 points down, 0 points to go) with a super awesome vulnerability chain that I had never done before.
 - **2:30pm** -- I fired up Metasploit (before you ask: Yes.
 I *100%* used Metasploit on the 10 point machine.
 I wasn't about to go out in defeat with the "easy" machine) and rooted the "TeN PoInT mAChiNe" (80 points down, -10 points to go).
 - **2:30pm - 3:30pm** -- I took a much needed mental break and decided against going for the remaining 20 points.
-The reasons were twofold: (1) I needed every last minute to write as detailed of a report as I could; and (2) I knew this machine was heavy on enumeration and I needed the remaining ~2 hours to get as many screenshots as I could.
+The reasons were twofold: (1) I needed every last minute to write as detailed of a report as I could; and (2) I knew this machine was heavy on enumeration and I needed the remaining ~2 hours to get as many screenshots as I could and make sure that I submitted all my proofs in the Exam Panel.

 ## The Report
 ### My Experience
 I can honestly say that I underestimated the difficulty of writing a report after the 24 hour penetration test.
-That being said, it's just another one of those "Try Harder" moments that Offensive Security loves to sing about.
+I was exhausted both mentally and physically.
+My lack of sleep really started to hit me hard here.
+I knew that I had a lot of time to write the report, but I also knew that time was very valuable and quickly dwindling away.
+All of that being said, it's just another one of those "Try Harder" moments that Offensive Security loves to sing about.
 Literally.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t-bgRQfeW64" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### My Timeline
-Since I ended my exam slightly early, I had ~2.5 extra hours on the report -- something that I later found out was much needed in my personal experience.
+Since I ended my exam slightly early, I had ~2.5 extra hours to focus on the report -- something that I later found out was much needed in my personal experience.

 I started the report at about **4:00pm** on Saturday, January 30th or about 22 hours after my initial exam start time.
 I used up just about every last minute of this time and finished the report at **3:45pm** on Sunday, January 31st.
 I had 2 hours and 15 minutes to zip up my report and upload it to Offensive Security.
 I re-read my report (by "re-read", I actually meant to say that I "re-read it 1,000  more times, made minor adjustments, changed it back to how it was before, played with the formatting, spellchecked, then did one final proof-read").
 After all was said and done with the report, I was able to have everything finalized and sent to Offensive Security for review by **4:30pm** on Sunday, January 31st.